larowlan/time-travel-with-git/slides.md

 Note:

 - short tail 270/3750 > 20 - 41193 D8 issues
+- 128 if you use 50 as the trigger, 3%
+- 7% did most of the work
 - 270 people to resolve 41000 issues
 - No wonder D8 took 5 years
 - 11093 open issues against D8 (Oct 11)